We are here to help!

 Will County Free/Low Cost Legal Services Directory

-GSU Student Health & Counseling Center offers free medical and counseling services to registered students.
+GSU Health and Student Counseling Center offers free medical and counseling services to registered students.

 Aunt Martha's offers care coordination, healthcare services, child welfare, and community wellness resources.